“What is my Peace Bear worth, it has multiple errors?” is a common question asked in our Facebook groups.

 “What affects the value of my Peace Bear?” would be a better question to ask.

-102 TY INC Neon’s can possibly bring $25+ (upwards of $200 for exceptional) Pastel Peace bears are appealing to many and true Pastels can bring $15+ to the right buyer.
+102 TY INC Neon’s can possibly bring $15+ for exceptional colors.
+Pastel Peace bears are appealing to many and true Pastels can bring $10+ to the right buyer.
+These prices are the exception and not the rule.